 Physical Inactivity & Obesity – Being inactive and/or obese can increase your risk of high blood pressure, high blood cholesterol, diabetes, heart disease and stroke.
 Try to get at least a total of 30 minutes of moderate to vigorous activity on most days.

 Poor Diet – Diets high in salt can contribute to increased blood pressure, and high caloric diets can contribute to obesity.
 Diets high in saturated fat, trans fat and cholesterol can raise blood cholesterol levels.
 A diet with five or more servings of fruits and vegetables per day may reduce the risk of stroke.
-Read – What Benefits of Garcinia Cambogia Make It a Leading Weight Loss Choice?
+Read – Garcinia Cambogia Extract (HCA) ~ Does It Work Or Is It A Scam?

 Excessive Alcohol – An average of more than one a day for women or two drinks a day for men raises blood pressure and can lead to stroke.